ivaramme/0mq-ventilator/README.md

 ./manager.rb --role worker

 You can open multiple tabs with workers.
-In the coordinator tab, type in a command and press enter.
+In the coordinator's tab, type in a command and press enter.
+You can add workers at any time and messages will get delived in order.
 To end a worker, type 'end'